Tencent/tdesign-react/packages/tdesign-react/site/docs/getting-started.en-US.md

 }
 ```

+### How to use in React 19

+If you need to use TDesign React in React 19, please install version `tdesign-react@1.12.0`.
+Since it cannot simultaneously support React 16–19, we will soon provide a  branch version for long-term compatibility with React 19.

 ### How to use React with Next.js

 `Next.js` does not support importing `css` style files by default.
 But the `es` bundle of tdesign-react automatically includes the corresponding css style file, which causes errors in the project.
 To solve this, we have provided a set of style-free component library codes stored in the `lib` bundle.